 Admit it how often have you just blindly clicked on a short URL in a tweet without really thinking about the potential risks that it could be a hacked tweet or perhaps even a fake account?
 We have almost come to accept short URLs as being fine and that sort of attitude is what scammers and hoaxers want us to have.

 To make the most of your shorter URL you should also make sure your domain name works without the need for www.
-Check our support article on how to set your domain name to show without the www prefix through our Control Panel.
+Check out our support article on how to set your domain name to show without the www prefix through our Control Panel.